JMADIL/Minitalk/README.md

 sigaction();

-	-This function used to specify the action to be taken when a specific signal is received by a process.
+	-This function is used to specify the action to be taken when a process receives a specific signal.

 	- Prototype : int sigaction(int signum, const struct sigaction *act, struct sigaction *oldact);